 Known by the sobriquet “Land of Smiles,” no nation better lives up to that name.
 From the uber-friendly locals to the contrast between ancient art and culture to the vibrant, at times seedy modernity, Thailand will elate you and change you.
 The most popular cities to visit in Thailand are undoubtedly Bangkok, Phuket, and Chang Mai.
-If you are thinking of visiting more than one city, here’s a Thailand itinerary for Bangkok and Phuket that will be sure to please.
+If you are thinking of visiting more than one city, below a Thailand itinerary for Bangkok and Phuket that will be sure to please, and here is an itinerary for 10 days in Thailand.

 The first place most tourists head to is the Grand Palace and surrounds — and for good reason.
 The Palace and numerous Wats deserve some time for exploration.
 Be sure to be dressed appropriately or you could be denied entrance.